-Department: Florida Department of Law Enforcement Program: Investigations and Forensic Science Service/Budget Entity: Crime Lab Services Measure: Number of laboratory service requests completed

-- Requesting revision to approved performance measure. - Change in data sources or measurement methodologies. - Requesting new measure. - Backup for performance measure.
+LRPP EXHIBIT IV: Performance Measure Validity and Reliability Department: Florida Department of Law Enforcement Program: Investigations and Forensic Science Service/Budget Entity: Crime Lab Services Measure: Number of laboratory service requests completed Action (check one): Requesting revision to approved performance measure.
+Change in data sources or measurement methodologies.
+Requesting new measure.
+Backup for performance measure.
 Data Sources and Methodology: Laboratory Information Management System (LIMS) report.

 Authorized contributors make service requests for laboratory examinations at the time they submit evidence to the crime laboratory.
-Laboratory supervisors assign the service requests to the appropriate members, and enter specific data into LIMS concerning the requests.
-At the time a request is approved to be completed, the date completed is entered into LIMS.
-The lab supervisor conducts periodic inspections of pending casework, and both the supervisor and the Program Office review status reports to verify completion dates given in LIMS.
-The IFS LIMS Administrator generates a report from LIMS entitled "Average Turnaround Time" for each laboratory for a specified period.
+Laboratory supervisors assign the service requests to the appropriate members, and enter specific data into Laboratory Information Management System (LIMS) concerning the requests.
+At the time a request is completed, the lab supervisor enters the date completed into LIMS.
+The lab supervisor conducts periodic inspections of pending casework, and both the supervisor and Investigations and Forensic Science review status reports to verify completion dates given in LIMS.

+Investigations and Forensic Science generates a report from LIMS' Report Module entitled "Released Requests" for each laboratory for a specified period.
 The report provides data regarding the number and type of service requests completed.
 This data is then exported into an EXCEL spreadsheet.
-The following services are not counted toward the total and are excluded via an EXCEL formula: crime scene assistance(s), digital imaging, photography, and sweeping.
+The following services are not counted toward the total and are excluded via an EXCEL formula: crime scene assistance, digital imaging, photography, and sweeping.
 The number of service requests completed is retrieved from this spreadsheet.
 This process is repeated for each laboratory.
 Totals from each laboratory are added together to obtain the system-wide total.